Friend of the Court

 Threshold for Modification

 A minimum threshold has been established for child support to be changed.
-The threshold is the lesser of 10% of the ordered amount or $25.00 per month.
+The threshold is 10% of the ordered amount or $50.00 per month, whichever is greater.

-If the difference between the current amount and the proposed amount is at least 10% of the existing order or $25.00 per month, the FOC will petition for a change.
+If the difference between the current amount and the proposed amount is greater than 10% of the existing order or $50.00 per month, the FOC will petition for a change.

 Support Modification Actions Started by Parties